Aquarius Tour

-Aquarius Tour was the debut concert tour by American singer Tinashe.
-The tour supported Tinashe's debut studio album, Aquarius, which was released on October 7, 2014 by RCA Records.
-The tour began on December 5, 2014 and concluded March 17, 2015 and showcased material from Tinashe's debut studio album and mix-tapes.
+The Aquarius Tour was the debut concert tour by American singer Tinashe.
+It supported Tinashe's debut studio album, Aquarius, which was released on October 7, 2014 through RCA Records.
+The tour began on December 5, 2014 and concluded on March 17, 2015.
+It showcased material from Tinashe's debut studio album and mix-tapes.
 The tour visited Europe, North America, Oceania, and Asia.

 Background

 On November 12, 2014 Tinashe announced that she would be going on her debut concert in December of that year.